applevitya/neuro_classification/README.md

 ```
 .
-├── encoding.py        # Encodes 2D binary input into spike trains
+├── encoding.py        # Converts binary inputs into spike trains
-├── neuron.py          # Spiking neuron model with STDP and WTA logic
+├── neuron.py          # Implements LIF neurons with STDP and WTA
-├── learning.py        # STDP learning rule and synaptic updates
+├── learning.py        # Defines synaptic update rules and learning dynamics
-├── parameters.py      # Configuration and model parameters
+├── parameters.py      # Configures simulation parameters
-├── test_stdp.py       # Main training/testing loop
+├── test_stdp.py       # Entry point for running training and evaluation
 ```

 ---

 ## 🧬 Biological Inspiration

-The model integrates two key neuroscience-inspired components:

 - **STDP (Spike-Timing Dependent Plasticity)**
-  Synaptic weights are updated based on the timing of spikes between pre- and post-synaptic neurons.
-If a presynaptic spike precedes a postsynaptic spike, the connection is strengthened.
+  This synaptic update rule strengthens or weakens connections based on the precise timing between pre- and post-synaptic spikes.
+It emulates Hebbian learning and enables the network to adapt autonomously to repeated input patterns.

 - **Winner-Takes-All (WTA)**
-  Only one output neuron is allowed to spike per stimulus, enforcing competitive learning and promoting specialization.
+  A competitive mechanism ensuring that only the neuron with the strongest response is allowed to spike.
+This forces output neurons to specialize and reduces redundancy.

+Together, these components create a minimal yet powerful model of unsupervised representation learning.

 ---

 ## 🖼️ Task Overview

-The network is trained to classify 5×5 binary input matrices as one of two classes:

-- `\` Left diagonal
-- `/` Right diagonal

-Each matrix is converted into a temporal sequence of spikes.
-Neurons compete to respond to patterns, and STDP reinforces the winning neuron's connections to the correct input pattern.
+The model learns to classify $5 \times 5$ binary matrices containing either a left (`\`) or right (`/`) diagonal.
+These matrices are encoded into spike trains, and the neurons adapt their synaptic weights to specialize in detecting a specific orientation.
+The WTA mechanism guarantees that only one output neuron responds per stimulus.

 ---